 ACES is a free, open, device-independent color management and image interchange system that can be applied to almost any current or future workflow.
 It was developed by hundreds of the industry’s top scientists, engineers and end users, working together under the auspices of the Academy of Motion Picture Arts and Sciences.

-ACES 1.0 is the first production-ready release of the system, the result of over 10 years of research, testing and field trials.
+ACES 1.0 was the first production-ready release of the system, the result of over 10 years of research, testing and field trials.
 It includes support for a wide variety of digital and film-based production workflows, visual effects, animation, final delivery and archiving.
 The most current release version, ACES 1.2, clarifies some specifications and addresses a few user-generated comments and requests and is being widely used around the globe.
 ACES 2.0, currently in development, will simplify and add support for additional workflows.
 It is being created using our open and transparent ACESNext Virtual Working Group development process and is expected to be available in 2021.

 ACES 1.2 solves numerous integration challenges by enabling consistent, high-quality color management from production to distribution.
 It provides digital image encoding and other specifications that preserve the latitude and color range of the original imagery, allowing the highest-quality images possible from the cameras and processes used.
-Equally important, ACES 1.0 establishes a common standard so deliverables can be efficiently and predictably created and preserved.
-ACES 1.0 enables filmmakers to manage the look of a production today and into the future.
+Equally important, ACES 1.2 establishes a common standard so deliverables can be efficiently and predictably created and preserved.
+ACES 1.2 enables filmmakers to manage the look of a production today and into the future.

 Virtually everyone involved in production, post-production and archiving can enjoy ACES benefits.

 For cinematographers, colorists and digital imaging technicians, ACES 1.2 preserves creative intent from on-set capture to presentation by: